mikejonestechno/bitburner-scripts/docs/04gameplay.md

 After several hours of google and chatGPT I created additional error handling for checking that the desired filter properties are valid filter properties for the NetworkServer interface.

-Otherwise unexpected behaviours may result from unnoticed typos in property names, for example the following function returns a Network Map of vulnerable servers as expected:
+Otherwise unexpected behaviours may result from unnoticed typos in property names, for example the following function returns a network array of vulnerable servers as expected:

 ``` typescript
 filterServerProperties(ns, network, {numOpenPortsRequired: 0});
 ```

-while the following function returns an empty Network Map which may or may not be expected depending on the server values:
+while the following function returns an empty network array which may or may not be expected depending on the server values:

 ``` typescript
 filterServerProperties(ns, network, {numberOpenPortsRequired: 0});